n30tri8/better-VLM-benchmark/README.md

 - [x] Implement evaluation based on model size
 - [ ] implement evaluation on CLIP model
+  - [ ] benchmarking on all datasets
+  - [ ] recheck the implementation
 - [ ] implement evaluation on GIT model
 - [ ] implement benchmarking of Flamingo on VL-commonsense- size_smaller and size_larger
 - [ ] Flamingo high latency issue